Monday, 20 February 2023

 A happy group posing before a Tatra T87.

 A Luftwaffe officer lighting a cigarette beside a Tatra T87 and Opel Admiral.
-This looks to be in either Russia, the Balkans or possibly Italy.
+This looks to be on the Eastern Front.

 A Tatra staff car among a collection of vehicles in a front-line unit late in the war (approx 1944)